dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

 Generic Importers will throw an IOException with a message starting with:
  `GenericImporter payload too large: `
 Idempotent executors can ignore such IOExceptions if they want.
-This allows us to ignore handle large payload errors gracefully.
+This allows us to ignore large payload errors gracefully.
 If Idempotent executors are configured correctly, the worker will ignore such imports and continue with other imports.